OpenSolver/OpenSolverNomad/README.md

 This is the C++ NOMAD interface that links OpenSolver and NOMAD together.
 This project builds both the 32 and 64 bit dlls that are used by OpenSolver to call NOMAD.

-The output of this solution is: `OpenSolverNomadDll.dll` and `OpenSolverDll64.dll`
+The output of this solution is the file `OpenSolverNomadDll.dll`.

 ##### Inputs: